jelmer/xandikos/README.md

-One option is to setup uWSGI with a server like [Apache](http://uwsgi-docs.readthedocs.io/en/latest/Apache.html), [Nginx](http://uwsgi-docs.readthedocs.io/en/latest/Nginx.html) or another web server that can authenticate users and forward authenticated requests to Xandikos in uWSGI.
+One option is to setup uWSGI with a server like [Apache](http://uwsgi-docs.readthedocs.io/en/latest/Apache.html), [Nginx](http://uwsgi-docs.readthedocs.io/en/latest/Nginx.html) or another web server that can authenticate users and forward authorized requests to Xandikos in uWSGI.
 See [examples/uwsgi.ini](examples/uwsgi.ini) for an example uWSGI configuration.